-An alternative method that provides some corroboration to the SAGE-III measurement quality is comparison with groundbased Differential Optical Absorption Spectroscopy (DOAS, e.g. Platt and Stutz, 2008) or Fourier Transform Spectroscopy (FTS, e.g. Wang et al., 2010) measurements of the column NO2 using zenith-looking instruments that measure scattered light

-- across the ultra-violet and visible wavelengths.
+An alternative method that provides some corroboration to the SAGE-III measurement quality is a comparison with ground-based differential optical absorption spectroscopy (DOAS; e.g., Platt and Stutz, 2008) or Fourier transform spectroscopy (FTS; e.g., Wang et al., 2010) measurements of the column NO2 using zenith-looking instruments that measure scattered light across the ultraviolet and visible wavelengths.
 These observations can be used to infer, among other species, column NO2 as a function of solar zenith angle (SZA).
 Zenith-viewing observations when SZA $\approx 90^{\circ}$ are analogous to solar occultation measurements of NO2.
 However, observation of stratospheric NO2 is challenging at many locations due to the high levels of tropospheric NO2 from human-derived sources.
-Therefore, measurement sites in locations that are considered "background-level" are advantageous. - The National Institute of Water and Atmospheric Research (NIWA) Lauder, New Zealand site provides the required tropospheric background-level conditions for observation of stratospheric NO2.
+Therefore, measurement sites in locations that are considered "background level" are advantageous.

+The National Institute of Water and Atmospheric Research (NIWA) Lauder, New Zealand, site provides the required tropospheric background-level conditions for observation of stratospheric NO2.
 The Lauder group has a long history of providing high-quality observations for stratospheric NO2 and O3 (McKenzie and Johnston, 1982; McKenzie et al., 1992).
-Data collected at the Lauder site have been used to infer data quality for SAGE II NO2 and were used to identify and help correct a time-dependent error in those observations (Damadeo et al., 2013).
-For the new SAGE-III mission, observations by the NIWA - 35 instrument will be useful for understanding NO2 data quality.
-However, since the challenges of making space-based measurements is often latitude dependent, a single site will not provide all the corroborative data needed to make a robust assessment of data quality.
+Data collected at the Lauder site have been used to infer data quality for SAGE-II NO2 and were used to identify and help correct a time-dependent error in those observations (Damadeo et al., 2013).
+For the new SAGE-III mission, observations by the NIWA instrument will be useful for understanding NO2 data quality.
+However, since the challenges of making space-based measurements are often latitude dependent, a single site will not provide all the corroborative data needed to make a robust assessment of data quality.
 As a result, the SAGE-III group has acquired a Pandora unit (Herman et al., 2009; Tzortziou et al., 2015) with the hope of using it as a portable system for providing corroborative data that can be deployed at sites of opportunity, for instance low latitudes, throughout the SAGE-III/ISS mission.
-To date, Pandoras have not established a record for measuring NO2 where

-5 the column is dominated by the stratosphere rather than a polluted troposphere so an evaluation of the capabilities of this instrument in this regard is necessary.
-Herein, we report the results of a comparison of observations by a NIWA owned/operated instrument and the SAGE-III Pandora unit when operated side-by-side between September 2014 and September 2015 at the NIWA facility in Lauder, New Zealand.
+To date, Pandora has not established a record for measuring NO2 where the column is dominated by the stratosphere rather than a polluted troposphere so an evaluation of the capabilities of this instrument in this regard is necessary.
+Herein, we report the results of a comparison of observations by a NIWA owned and operated instrument and the SAGE-III Pandora unit when operated side by side between September 2014 and September 2015 at the NIWA facility in Lauder, New Zealand.